 Understanding the impact of trauma on the brain is the first principle of trauma-informed approaches, because it gives us a new lens through which to interpret and respond to the socio-behavioral and cognitive challenges characteristic of individuals who suffer the effects of long-term exposure to trauma.
 Trauma-informed approaches, by definition, are distinct from trauma-specific treatments in that they are not designed to treat the effects of trauma.
 Rather, trauma-informed approaches aim to help individuals and systems incorporate knowledge and principles to promote an environment that is responsive to the needs of those affected by trauma.
 Most of all, they seek to prevent re-traumatization and to promote recovery and resilience through trauma-informed service delivery.
 There are a number of organizations that provide training in trauma-informed approaches.

 Natural Lifemanship™ offers a unique training in trauma-informed approaches for adults who work or live or work with others who may have been affected by trauma.
 Natural Lifemanship for All of Life’s Relationships (NL4All) equips adults with the knowledge and experiences needed to transform challenging relationships.
 Understanding human behavior through a trauma-informed lens is only the beginning.
 Natural Lifemanship teaches principles allowing one to respond to challenging behaviors in ways that benefit and build relationships with people suffering from trauma-related disorders while facilitating their recovery by promoting the reorganization of neural networks.
-The ability to self-regulate is first developed through relationship, and relationship remains a primary vehicle for change throughout the lifespan.
+The ability to self-regulate is first developed through relationship, and connected relationships are the primary vehicle for healing and for positive growth and development throughout the lifespan.